gina-alaska/UAF-mobile_lidar/README.md

 relatively accurate but more work would be required to properly pin it to the ground.

-This is offered by Aerometric to UAF for free a sample research product for evaluation.
+This is offered by Aerometric to UAF for free as a sample research product for evaluation.

 Thanks to [James Wilder](http://bloglidar.com/) from [Aerometric](http://www.aerometric.com/services) for this offer.